Is the LPD hiring?

 When and where do you conduct hiring events?

-The Personnel and Recruitment staff typically holds six hiring events each year from which applicants are selected to eventually become hired to attend the police academy.
+The Personnel and Recruitment staff typically holds at least six hiring events each year from which applicants are selected to eventually become hired to attend the police academy.
 The events are held at the Lynchburg City Armory and Central Virginia Criminal Justice Academy when available.

 Do I still have to take your test if I have taken one for another department?